course-details-portlet

 Learning methods and activities

 Lectures (4 hours per week) and exercises (2 hours per week).
-A one-day excursion may be carried out, probably in the beginning of the semester.
+Two mandatory exercises during the semester.

 Expected work load in the course is 200-225 hours.